 Other Ways to Stay Safe in Disney World

-Besides our current health situation, there are other things that families vacationing in Walt Disney World should be aware of for their safety.
+Besides our current coronavirus pandemic, there are other things that families vacationing in Walt Disney World should be aware of for their safety.
 Here are some of the more common tips and suggestions you should take note of in order to be safe.

 Following Disney’s guidelines goes without saying for most people, but unfortunately, not for all.
 They may seem basic, but the number one thing you can do in Walt Disney World to stay safe is to follow the rules.